I attended the Apple Entrepreneur Camp. Here’s why you should too

 Lesson 3: From an app to a company

 For Apple, the company is also a product, one that you continuously improve and iterate upon.
-If the company-product is robust, only then you can build apps that capture the market.
+If the company product is robust, only then you can build apps that capture the market.

 As a company, Apple says it aims to be quick to admit mistakes, pivot, and reallocate resources.
 The earlier you can do this with your own startup, the better the results will be.

 Similarly, the values of “Emotion” and “Simplicity” are expressed throughout the whole company.
-Apple’s campus completely supports the wellbeing of everyone coming there every day, and just a single look at the Apple Store can show you how beautiful simplicity can be.
+Apple’s campus completely supports the well-being of everyone coming there every day, and just a single look at the Apple Store can show you how beautiful simplicity can be.

 Aftermath: All the changes to BetterMe